MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 - Workload deployments themselves are a potential source for reliability impact, and that impact is often mitigated by redundancy at deployment time via a deployment strategy like blue/green.
 This transient duplication of resources during safe deployment typically increases the overall cost of the workload during those periods.
 Costs increase with frequency of deployments.

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased investment in operations that aren't aligned with functional requirements.** One approach to cost optimization is evaluating the value that's provided by any deployed solution.
+:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Increased investment in operations that aren't aligned with functional requirements.
+One approach to cost optimization is evaluating the value that's provided by any deployed solution.

 - To achieve reliability, a system requires observability.
 Monitoring systems require observability data transfer and collection.
 As monitoring capabilities increase, the frequency and volume of data increase, leading to additional costs.